Job Openings: Digital Coordinator!

-Resource Generation is seeking a full-time Digital Engagement & Database Coordinator (Digital Coordinator) to implement digital engagement activities and manage our database.
-This is a new position designed to expand RG’s capacity to effectively organize young people with wealth into our chapters and to take nationally coordinated action towards the equitable distribution of wealth, land, and power.
-The Digital Coordinator will not work in an online silo.
-This role will support our team of staff and member-leaders who are already actively using our database to make our shared online and offline work more easeful, powerful, and informed by data as we move towards collective goals.
-The Digital Coordinator will also be responsible for training and troubleshooting our digital engagement systems.
+This position is intended to expand RG’s capacity to effectively organize young people with access to wealth into our chapters and to take nationally coordinated action towards the equitable distribution of wealth, land, and power.
+The Digital Coordinator will not work in an online silo — rather they will be frequently interfacing with a range of people across the organization and supporting multiple efforts.
+This person will support our team of staff and member-leaders who are already actively using our database to make our shared online and offline work more easeful, powerful, and informed by data as we move towards collective goals.
+The Digital Coordinator will also be responsible for training and troubleshooting our digital engagement systems — breaking down complex systems and practices so they can be understood and ultimately adopted by people of varying digital experience.

 Resource Generation is a national non-profit organization mobilizing young people (age 18-35) with wealth and class privilege in the U.S. to become transformative leaders working towards the equitable distribution of wealth, land and power.
 The broader Resource Generation community includes people of all ages and class backgrounds who support the role that young people with wealth play in social change.
 RG has 16 chapters in cities around the U.S., and our chapters engage in base-building, political education programming, running giving circles, engaging in local and national campaigns, and building local organizational relationships.